fiodorbaczynski/data_quacker/README.md

 ## Contribution

-Any contribution, including reporting issues, is greatly appreciated.
-You may contribute anything you feel is needed, but the tasks listed in [todo.md](./docs/todo.md) are the most important for now for DataQuacker to be "1.0-ready".
+Any contribution is greatly appreciated.
+If you find anything working incorrectly or missing in this library or its documentation, please open an issue or a pull request.

+Issues inquiring about usage and best practices are also welcome.

 ## Testimonials